DenisKramer/elchemroutes-funding/PITCHME.md

 ---
 ## Funding landscape in the UK

-The United Kingdom has a large array of funding mechanisms to engage with developing nations through
+The UK has a large array of funding mechanisms to engage with developing nations through

 - Research Councils
 - Learned societies